kofigumbs/kofi.sexy/public/why-i-make-trivial-apps.md

+---
-# Why I make trivial apps
+title: Why I make trivial apps
+---

 ## Heart of a front-end developer trapped in the body of a computer science student